 Start by checking out this link (press the green sign-in button!), which will walk you through the College Board’s Digital SAT platform.
 The digital test features several “online tools” such as an on-screen calculator, standard mathematical formula references, options to highlight text and questions as well as strikethrough answers, and a digital notepad (you can still bring your own calculator and scratch paper will be provided).
 See sample screenshots below.

-We also encourage students and families to refer to the Connecticut School Day SAT FAQ page for more information on the test and sending scores to colleges or canceling scores.
+We also encourage students and families to refer to the Connecticut School Day SAT Resources page for more information on the test and sending scores to colleges or canceling scores.
 Students who want to take an online practice SAT on a similar platform can do so for free through Kahn Academy in partnership with the College Board.

 A quick look at the Digital SAT:

 For both the Reading test and the Writing and Language test, the student interface features a split screen with text on the left and related questions on the right:

 A toolbar allows students several useful options for active reading, including the ability to: highlight only one row of text at a time to aid with focus, highlight text in multiple colors, and write notes on a virtual notepad (see below).

 When selecting answers to questions, students may strike out wrong answers to visually narrow their choices.
 For “best evidence” questions, relevant passages are automatically highlighted within the text.
 Students may flag questions as a visual reminder to go back to complete them.